kkomyoung/kkomyoung/README.md

 # Hi, there 👋
-I am a **Frontend Developer** who enjoys coding while listening to music. 💖
+I'm a **Frontend Developer** who enjoys coding while listening to music. 💖

 <br/>